 Call Centre: 0800 65 64 63

-Councillor Brett Herron, Mayoral Committee Member for Transport and Urban Development, visited the City of Cape Town’s Insect Mass Rearing Facility in Westlake today to meet the City’s biocontrol agents.
+Councillor Brett Herron, Mayoral Committee Member for Transport and Urban Development, visited the City of Cape Town’s Insect Mass Rearing Facility in Westlake on 27 June 2018 to meet the City’s biocontrol agents.
 More than 243 000 biocontrol insects, also known as agents, have been reared for release into the environment to destroy alien invasive plants across the city.
 This innovative project forms part of the City’s efforts to create jobs and manage invasive plants to ensure a more sustainable environment.

 Since its launch in September 2014, the City of Cape Town’s Invasive Species Unit’s Insect Mass Rearing Facility in Westlake has been using an organic, cost-effective and environmentally safe biological control method to curb invasive plants by breeding and releasing their natural enemies: insects.